gsong-archive/django-docker-example/README.md

 ## Getting Started

+1. Add Two Environment Files

-1. Add two environment files, `.env` and `.env.docker.prod`.
+    Create two environment files: `.env` and `.env.docker.prod`.

-    * `.env` is for controlling the container runtime environment.
+    * `.env` is for injecting runtime environments into the Docker containers.
-    * `.evn.docker.prod` is used to alter the local environment for using Docker commands such as `docker-compose`.
+    * `.evn.docker.prod` is used to alter the local environment when using Docker commands such as `docker-compose`.

     See [`env.example`][] and [`env.docker.prod.example`][] for more info.